 Gain actionable insights on how to defend your websites and APIs for the coming year's onslaught of automated threats.
-Join EMA and Distil Networks live on March 21st @ 1PM EDT as they dive into the latest Distil Networks Bad Bot Report data to reveal 6 high-risk threats every IT security pro must protect against.
+Join the conversation with EMA and Distil Networks as they dive into the latest Distil Networks Bad Bot Report data to reveal 6 high-risk threats every IT security pro must protect against.

 A spate of high-profile, high-impact cyber breaches at several of the largest financial institutions in the United States has brought attention to a point that cybersecurity professionals have long taken as an article of faith: boards of directors need to take an active role in the management of cyber risk.
 Yet, there are several factors that tend to prevent effective engagement in cybersecurity risk at the board level.